 Discussion

-This study reports the survival of children born with rare structural CAs, using population-based European data on children born in the period 1995-2014 linked to mortality data.
+This study reports the survival of children born with rare structural CAs in western Europe, using population-based data on children born in the period 1995-2014 linked to mortality data.

 There are few studies on population-based long-term survival of children with rare structural CAs, therefore it is not possible to make a direct comparison between our results and other published studies.
 Most of the studies on rare CAs are hospital-based series mainly reporting fatality rates rather than survival estimates in live births.